rilldata/rill/docs/docs/tutorials/other/create-map-component.md

 ---
-title: "How to create a map Component in Rill?"
+title: "How to create a map Component in Rill for Canvas Dashboards"
 sidebar_label: "Visualize Maps in Rill"
 sidebar_position: 10
 hide_table_of_contents: false